How To Balance Running and Parenting: 13 Real-Life Tips That Actually Work

 Once you have kids and your opportunities for running are limited, however, your lunch hour at work becomes a perfect opportunity for an easy three-miler and then a quick bite back at your desk.

-My office did not have a shower, so I initially hesitated to go running, fearing my post-run sweatiness would be off-putting for others, but I keep those runs easy pace and just splashed some cold water on my face when I returned, and no one seemed to mind.
+My office did not have a shower, so I initially hesitated to go running, fearing my post-run sweatiness would be off-putting for others, but I kept those runs at an easy pace and just splashed some cold water on my face when I returned, and no one seemed to mind.

 In fact, once I began running regularly during lunch, I discovered kindred running spirits in the office who would often join me.